 - Full-service

-- 2. More DIY
+- 2. Partial DIY

 - Assisted DIY

-At C+R, we conduct mostly full-service communities and panels, though we also run assisted DIY for some clients.
-This generally means we handle set-up, maintenance, health, engagement, and sampling.
+At C+R, we conduct mostly full-service communities and panels, though we also offer various DIY levels (partial and assisted).
+These DIY offerings generally mean we handle setup, maintenance, health, engagement, sampling, and various levels of service for research activities.

-Will this replace or supplement other
+Will this replace or supplement other research?